JohnAD/sulfur-lang/README.md

 assert ! c.is_valued()
 ```

-### Frameworks for common uses in standard library

-Focusing community work on a common framework can have many benefits.
-As such, an attempt will be made to create "default" frameworks for potentially common uses of the language.
-Examples:

-* Web Server
-* Javascript Client
-* 2D Game
-* State Engine

-To truly encourage general-purpose use and involvement, all frameworks should have a reasonable manner of adding "middleware" to expand it.

 ## Notable Downsides

+Life is about trade-offs.
+There are definitely a some downside to this language.

 ### Somewhat larger vocabulary and learning time.

 There are more reserved keywords and structures than most language.
 Sulfur is attempting to gleam the "intent" of the code being written.
-The different versions of conditionals and loops helps with this.
+The different versions of conditionals and loops help with this.

+Simply picking up this language and getting to work will be pretty easy if you already know a few other languages.
+But getting it to work _well_ might take a while.

 ### Recursion is forbidden.